Church services in Bexhill and Battle

 ST PAUL’S CHURCH, Wickham Avenue: Sunday, Family Worship, 11am-12noon, followed by refreshments in the church hall.
 Evening Service, 6.30-7.30pm.
 Wednesday, Prayer Meeting, 7pm.
 Our website has links to our online services, including our live broadcasts on Facebook.
 Mobile: 07425 763468.
 Website: www.stpaulschurch19.wixsite.com/community

-ST MARK’S CHURCH, Little Common Road:- Sunday 19th January: Prayer Book Communion, 8am; Parade Service, 10am.
+ST MARK’S CHURCH, Little Common Road:- Sunday 26th January: Prayer Book Communion, 8am; Morning Worship 10am.
 Ark Coffee Lounge, Tuesday and Thursday, 10am to 12 noon.
-Prayer for Ukraine, Wednesday 22nd at 8pm.
+Prayer for Ukraine, Wednesday 29th at 8pm.
 Youtube channel: ‘St Mark’s Church, Little Common.’

 BEULAH BAPTIST, Clifford Road: Every Sunday we hold a 10am service, creche and children/youth clubs will be available.
 We are a lively, family orientated Church, offering a friendly welcome to all who meet with us.
 Contact: 730001 or visit www.beulahbaptist.co.uk or email: [email protected]"